Teradata/stacki-ace/README.md

   ```

 * Put the MicroSD card into the Raspberry Pi that will be the frontend and
-power the frontend Pi on.
+power on the frontend Pi.

 > The frontend Pi will reboot on the first boot, don't be alarmed.
 The Pi is automatically resizing your '/' file system to take advantage of